hackforla/food-oasis-la/help.md

 This project is an interesting...

-# Policy Makers and Non Profits and Commuincations [need more detials]
+# Policy Makers and Non Profits and Communications [need more details]